darkn3rd/blog_tutorials/kubernetes/aks_5_service_mesh/part_1_acr/examples/pydgraph/README.md

 envsubst < deploy.yaml.envsubst | kubectl --namespace pydraph-client --filename -
 ```

-## Running Tools in Client Container
+## Running tools in client the pydgraph-client container

+Use these commands to log into the container:

 ```bash
 PYDGRAPH_POD=$(kubectl get pods --namespace pydgraph-client --output name)